RedHatter/proposal-cascade-operator/README.md

 # Cascade operator proposal — native fluent interfaces
 The cascades operator `..` allows you to make a sequence of operations on the same object which can dramatically reduce boilerplate.
-The operator implicitly discards the result and evaluates to the callee.
+The operator continues execution until the next cascade or the end of the statement then implicitly discards the result and evaluates to the callee.

 This simplistic example

     foo
-        ..b = ""
+        ..a.b = c
-        ..a()
+        ..d()

 Would be equivalent to

-    foo.b = ""
+    foo.a.b = c
-    foo.a()
+    foo.d()

 Or more accurately (to prevent `foo` from being referenced multiple times)

     (obj => {
-        obj.b = ""
+        obj.a.b = c
-        obj.a()
+        obj.d()
     })(foo)

 ## Babel implementation